-LOTE OPTIONS
+LANGUAGES OPTIONS

-LOTE ITALIAN UNITS 1-4
+LANGUAGES ITALIAN UNITS 1-4

-In the Year 11 and 12 course you will have an exciting range of experiences and make new friends.
-You will communicate with other students in Italian and with our Italian teachers.
-You will also learn about topics that revolve around the themes of the Individual, Italian speaking communities and the World around us.
+In the Year 11 and 12 course you will have an exciting range of experiences and continue to work together with your classmates and teacher.
+You will further develop your communication skills by speaking with your classmates and teacher in Italian.
+You will also learn about topics that revolve around the themes of the Individual, Italian Speaking Communities and the World Around Us, as prescribed in the VCE Italian Study Design.